-Although they are also called night sweats, hot flushes can happen day and night, be exhausting and unpleasant and seriously disrupt sleep patterns.
+Although they are often called night sweats, hot flushes can happen day and night.
+They are often exhausting and unpleasant and seriously disrupt sleep patterns.

 What treatments are available for hot flushes?